zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 connected to.

-We search for the friend's shared announcement if we have a shared signing key for it, else for its public announcement if we have its public signing key, else for the individual announcement.
+We search for the friend's shared announcement if we have a shared signing key for it, else for its invite announcement if we have an invite code for it, else for the individual announcement.

 We ensure we are announced for the friend before beginning to search for it.